FreddieNeverLeft/freddieneverleft.github.io/_pages/about.md

 Reasearch Interests
 ======
-Coming from a bachelors degree, my interests are still broad, but here are some of directions I am interested in:
+Coming from a Bachelor‘s degree, my interests are still broad, but here are some of directions I am interested in:

 * Statistical and Machine learning:
-  * Handling of high dimensional data /large-scale Statistical and Machine learning in fields such as computer vision and biomedical research.
+  * Handling of high dimensional data /large-scale Statistical and Machine learning in fields such as computer vision.
 Nowadays, data grow too large and complex for traditional methods and the need for developing new methods arises.
 I am interested both in the mathematical aspects of these problems as well as their applications.
   * Deep learning methods and their applications.
 * Artificial Intelligence
   * Reinforcement Learning